mcortez1497/giphy/README.md

 ## GIPHY Coding Challenge

-This project a full stack web application that allows users to search, save, and categorize GIFs from the GIPHY API.
-It was built using various modern technologies:
+This project is a full stack web application that allows users to search, save, and categorize GIFs from the GIPHY API.
+It was built using the following technologies:

 - **Material UI** for Design/UX
 - **React** as a JS framework